 - Authentication request messages: used by the servers to request clients to start mutual authentication. - 401-INIT message: a general message to start the authentication protocol.
-It is also used as a message indicating an authentication failure. - O 200-Optional-INIT message: a variant of the 401-INIT message indicating that an authentication is not mandatory. - 401-STALE message: a message indicating that it has to start a new authentication trial. - Authenticated key exchange messages: used by both peers to perform authentication and the sharing of a cryptographic secret. - req-KEX-C1 message: a message sent from the client. - 401-KEX-S1 message: a message sent from the server as a response to a req-KEX-C1 message. - Authentication verification messages: used by both peers to verify the authentication results. - req-VFY-C message: a message used by the client, requesting that the server authenticates and authorizes the client. - O 200-VFY-S message: a successful response used by the server, and also asserting that the server is authentic to the client simultaneously.
+It is also used as a message indicating an authentication failure. - 401-STALE message: a message indicating that it has to start a new authentication trial. - Authenticated key exchange messages: used by both peers to perform authentication and the sharing of a cryptographic secret. - o req-KEX-C1 message: a message sent from the client.

+- 401-KEX-S1 message: a message sent from the server as a response to a req-KEX-C1 message. - Authentication verification messages: used by both peers to verify the authentication results. - req-VFY-C message: a message used by the client, requesting that the server authenticates and authorizes the client. - 200-VFY-S message: a successful response used by the server, and also asserting that the server is authentic to the client simultaneously.